DoDAO-io/dodao-defi-course/generated/questions/stable_coins.md

 Hint: supplies more

-Explanation: In the event that investors choose to exchange their stablecoins, the protocol creates a new price-floating token while the stablecoin supply fluctuates.
+Explanation: In the event that investors choose to sell-off their stablecoins, the protocol creates a new price-floating token while the stablecoin supply fluctuates.

 Sub Topics: algorithmic